Regiment: North Staffordshire Regiment.

 Date and place of death: 25 January 1920 (aged 42) at Royal West Sussex Hospital, Chichester

 James Pidgeon is a bit of a puzzle, as his name appears to be spelt incorrectly on the Trotton war memorial and he died after the war of cancer in hospital in Chichester.
-He is not recorded as a war casualty by the Commonwealth War Graves Commission.
+To add to the confusion, his gravestone gives his age at death as only 17.

 James Pidgeon was born at Harting Combe, a few miles north of Rogate in the spring of 1877.
 His mother was Lydia Annie Pidgeon (1859–1916) and his father is unknown.
 Lydia had been born in the Edmonton area of north London but moved to Rogate with her parents when she was a child.
 Her father, James, had worked in London as a general labourer before finding work as an agricultural labourer in Sussex.